The Rotary Club of Twickenham upon Thames/ History of TuT Rotary

 2008 to 2018

-2008: Plaque erected by river at Orleans Gardens unveiled by Vince Cable.
+2008: Plaque erected by the river at Orleans Gardens unveiled by Vince Cable.
 First Club Garden visit led by Charlie Erskine to Wakehurst Place

 2009: First WWII presentation at Orleans Park School.
 TuT receives Vocational Service Award.
 Young Chef Competition, Interview Panels and dictionary donations take place at local schools.
 Pirates and Pantomime Dames invade Christmas Party